 25th September 2017

-I wanted to learn how to make a film and despite paying off my entire student loan for my degree in speech, the government will only give me another loan if I gained a higher qualification, the buggers, so MA here we come, no undergrad for me…bugger.
+I wanted to learn how to make a film but, despite paying off my entire student loan for my undergraduate degree in speech, the government will only give me another loan if I gained a higher qualification, the buggers, so MA here we come, no undergrad for me…bugger.
 Before starting, beginning, commencing this course I had some understanding of the role of a producer; that was all about to change.

 - Final look of any film

 I knew that producers were involved in making the final decision on how any film looks.
 This comes mainly from a huge number of “Directors cuts” DVD’s that I have.
 Being a cynic, I generally think that “Director’s Cuts” are used to get people to buy a second copy of a DVD, this allows those huge studio’s to make even more money.
 I do however know that occasionally the directors’ interpretation of any script differs from what the film’s producer and/or studio want the film to look like, or indeed what they think will sell.

 I believe, or I read somewhere, that it was the Producers of the film Blade Runner who decided on the introduction of an Opening crawl, this was to make the film easier to ‘get into’, some very unkind people have claimed it’s so ‘thick’ Americans can understand the movie, but I’m not one of those people.